Gregg/spree-pp-website-standard/README.markdown

 # Spree Pp Website Standard

 Overrides the default Spree checkout process and uses offsite payment processing via PayPal's Website Payment Standard.
-There are also `after_notify` and `after_return` hooks which allow you to implment your own custom logic after the standard processing is performed.
+There are also `after_notify` and `after_success` hooks which allow you to implment your own custom logic after the standard processing is performed.
 These hooks should be added to `checkout_controller` in the extension you are using for your site specific customizations.

 For example: